LegendsUnchained/vpx-standalone-alp4k/external/vpx-scoobydoo/README.md

 ## Instructions

 - Copy the contents of this repo folder to your USB drive
-- Add your personalized launcher.elf and rename it to vpx-scooby_doo.elf
+- Add your personalized launcher.elf and rename it to vpx-scoobydoo.elf
 - Download the table and directb2s versions listed above and copy them into this folder
+- Be sure that the table name, direct2bs and table.ini are all named exactly the same except the file extension (.vpx/.directb2s/.ini)
 - "And I would have gotten away with it, too, if it werent for you meddling kids!." --AtGames